KE-Johnston1/m365-support-and-troubleshooting-/onedrive/sync-issues.md

 Steps taken
 Check OneDrive online
-Confirm folder is shared with the user
+Confirm the folder is shared with the user
 Add shortcut to My Files
 Folder appears in File Explorer

 Scenario
-OneDrive stuck on “Processing changes” for hours
+OneDrive stuck on processing changes

 What the user reports
 “OneDrive says processing changes and never finishes.”